Movement as Medicine

 Myth vs. Fact

-With chronic pain, it is better to rest and not push the body.
+With chronic pain, it's better to rest and not push your body.

 For chronic pain without an active acute injury, prolonged rest worsens the condition.
-Excessive rest amplifies deconditioning, central sensitization, and the avoidance cycle.
+Excessive rest deepens deconditioning, central sensitization, and the avoidance cycle.
 Gradual, safe movement is medicine — not a risk.

 Myth vs. Fact

-If exercise hurts, it means it is doing harm — I should stop immediately.
+If exercise hurts, it must be causing harm — I should stop immediately.

 Discomfort during exercise in a patient with central sensitization does not mean damage.
 The nervous system amplifies normal signals of effort.
 The distinction between tolerable discomfort (continue) and severe acute pain or new radiation (assess) is made with medical guidance.
 The motto 'hurt ≠ harm' is fundamental.